Nostalgia, a Post-ride Belt, and a Tallboy

 Prior to constructing the belt, I dropped by our local beer store for a little added inspiration.
-Turns out, its proprietor had paid a recent visit to my old hood, over 200 miles away in Charlotte, NC and returned with a load of Hop Drop n’ Roll, the signature IPA from NoDa Brewing Company.
-The brewery is named after the hip urban hood where it’s located, the same neighborhood where I developed friendships, lived, and worked for the 12 years leading up to the moment when Gin and I liquidated a chunk of our belongings, packed the rest in storage, and set off on a bike tour from Mexico to Panama.
+Turns out, its proprietor had paid a recent visit to my old home, over 200 miles away in Charlotte, North Carolina, and returned with a load of Hop Drop n’ Roll, the signature IPA from NoDa Brewing Company.
+The brewery is named after the hip urban area where it’s located, the same neighborhood where I developed friendships, lived, and worked for the 12 years leading up to the moment when Gin and I liquidated a chunk of our belongings, packed the rest in storage, and set off on a bike tour from Mexico to Panama.

 I’ll make the beer review short and sweet.
 The Hop Drop is a remarkable and beautifully hopped IPA which deserves every bit of the gold medal it took home from the World Beer Cup in 2014 and the 96 rating it has on Beer Advocate.
-Evidently quite a few folks living in the small eastern NC town I am temporarily calling home agree.
-They had not only heard about the Hop Drop, they had been requesting it.
+Evidently quite a few folks living in the small eastern North Carolina town I’m temporarily calling home agree.
+They had not only heard about the Hop Drop, but they had also been requesting it.
 And nearly as soon as Marcos, the owner of Brewmasters, had returned from Charlotte with the goods, it was gone.

-So, beer in hand and a head full of memories, I cut, hammered, and slapped myself together a memento that I may wear a few times, then put in a box, then one day when the sentiment has lost its luster, I’ll probably give it to Goodwill… or like the rest of the shit I happen to own when I take the big dirt nap, one of my nephews will have to deal with it.
-Ah nostalgia!
+So, beer in hand and a head full of memories, I cut, hammered, and slapped myself together a memento that I may wear a few times, then put in a box, then one day when the sentiment has lost its luster, I’ll probably give it to Goodwill.
+Or like the rest of the crap I happen to own when I take the big dirt nap, one of my nephews will have to deal with it.
+Ah, nostalgia!